Our 10 Most Popular Programs

 After you have confirmed your enrollment, you will be assigned an advisor.
-Email your professor to request your ARN (Advisor Release Number).
-They will either recommend that you meet with them to develop a plan of study, or review your class options and release your ARN through email.
+Email your professor to schedule a time to review your class options, develop a plan of study and release your registration clearance.

-When you have your ARN number, enter my.newpaltz again and click on the Registration link on the left sidebar.
+Once you have been cleared to register for classes, log into my.newpaltz again and click on the Registration link on the left sidebar.
 Click Add/Drop Classes.
-You will be prompted to enter your ARN upon registering for classes.
-REGISTRATION TIP: Looking up your CRNs (Class Registration Numbers) on the Schedule of Classes prior to registration is the quickest way to register for your classes.
+REGISTRATION TIP: Look up your CRNs (Class Registration Numbers) on the Schedule of Classes prior to registration is the quickest way to register for your classes.

 Health Report and Physician’s Certificate of Immunization

 Besides meeting with your advisor, you will need to hand in your Health Report and your Physician’s Certificate of Immunization.
 All new students, regardless of age, number of credits taken, or previous college attendance, are required by New York State to submit the Health Report and Physician’s Certificate of Immunization.
 Visit the Student Health Center website for the necessary forms and instructions.
 This form needs to be received by the Student Health Center before the first day of classes.

 You can pay in one of three ways:

 - Online through my.newpaltz.edu

 - You can use Visa, Mastercard, American Express or ACH check.